gao-hongnan/omniverse/_sources/dsa/searching_algorithms/binary_search/problems/875-koko-eating-bananas.md

 In the **Koko Eating Bananas** problem, we make the following assumptions:

-1. Koko can only eat a constant number of bananas per hour (`k`), from a single pile.
+1. **Constant Eating Rate**: Koko can only eat a constant number of bananas per hour (`k`), from a single pile.
-2. Koko will start a new pile only after finishing the current one.
+2. **One Pile at a Time**: Koko will start a new pile only after finishing the current one.
-3. If a pile has fewer bananas than `k`, Koko will take less than an hour to finish that pile but won't start another pile within the same hour.
-4. Point 3 implicitly implies that Koko will not eat any more bananas from other piles in the same hour even if she finishes eating the current pile in less than an hour.
+3. **Quantized Eating Periods**: If a pile has fewer bananas than `k`, Koko will take less than an hour to finish that pile but won't start another pile within the same hour.
+This implicitly implies that Koko will not eat any more bananas from other piles in the same hour even if she finishes eating the current pile in less than an hour.
-5. Koko has a fixed number of hours (`h`) to complete eating all the bananas.
-6. We assume there exists a solution to the problem.
+4. **Existence of Solution**: We assume there exists a solution to the problem.
    In other words, we assume that there exists a speed `k` such that Koko can eat all the bananas in `h` hours or fewer.

 ### Constraints

-These assumptions lead to certain constraints:
+These assumptions lead to certain constraints (in no particular order):

-1. Minimum Speed: Koko can't have a speed of zero; she must eat at least one banana per hour.
+1. **Minimum Speed**: Koko can't have a speed of zero; she must eat at least one banana per hour.
-2. Time Constraint: Koko has only `h` hours, a hard deadline to finish eating all bananas.
+2. **Time Constraint**: Koko has only `h` hours, a hard deadline to finish eating all bananas.
-3. Integer Hours: Time is quantized in hours.
+3. **Integer Hours**: Time is quantized in hours.
 Even if Koko takes less than an hour to finish a pile, she can't start another one within the same hour.
-4. The number of piles is less than or equal to the number of hours.
+4. **Existence of Solution**: The number of piles is less than or equal to the number of hours.
 This is because if the number of piles is greater than the number of hours, then it is impossible for Koko to eat all the bananas in `h` hours or fewer.

 In addition, leetcode provides the following constraints: